Leicester confirms fibula fracture for defender Fofana

 “It was a horrendous challenge.
 He was really dominant in the game, Wesley.
 It wasn’t a good challenge at all,” Rodgers said.

+The 20-year-old Nino said Thursday that he had privately apologized to Fofana, and then issued a public apology in Spanish and English on his Instagram account.

+“At no time was it my intention to harm him, as unfortunately happened,” he wrote.
+“I sincerely hope that he has a speedy recovery and can return to the pitch as soon as possible to continue showing that he is a footballer of the highest level.”

-Villarreal coach Unai Emery apologized.
+Villarreal coach Unai Emery had also apologized.

 “Unai, he apologized straight away, and afterwards there was an apology.
 It’s disappointing something like that to happen in a preseason friendly,” Rodgers said.